-- 1. Perform the steps in "Connecting to the Board Update Portal Web Page" to access the Board Update Portal web page. - 2.
-In the Hardware File Name field specify the .flash file that you either downloaded from the Altera website or created on your own.
-If there is a software component to the design, specify it in the same manner using the Software File Name field, otherwise leave the Software File Name field blank. - 3.
-Click Upload.
-The progress bar indicates the percent complete. - 4.
-To configure the FPGA with the new design after the flash memory upload process is complete, set the rotary switch (SW2) to the 1 position and power cycle the board, or press the CONFIGN button (S1).
+- 1. Perform the steps in "Connecting to the Board Update Portal Web Page" to access the Board Update Portal web page. - In the Hardware File Name field, specify the .flash file that you either downloaded from the Altera website or created on your own.
+If there is a software component to the design, specify it in the same manner using the Software File Name field.
+Otherwise, leave the Software File Name field blank. - 3.
+Click Upload, and wait for the files to write to flash memory. - 4.
+To configure the FPGA with the new design, set the rotary switch (SW2) to the 1 position and power cycle the board, or press the CONFIGN button (S1).

-As long as you don't overwrite the factory image in the flash memory device, you can continue to use the Board Update Portal to write new designs to the user portion of flash memory.
+As long as you don't overwrite the factory image in the flash memory device, you can continue to use the Board Update Portal to write new designs to the user hardware portion of flash memory.
 If you do overwrite the factory image, you can restore it by following the instructions in "Restoring the Flash Device to the Factory Settings" on page A-4.